 In much of this article, we’re discussing a very macro-level view of your audience and delivery.
-Your email content & subject line do matter as well.
+Your email content & subject line do matter as well, particularly for reaching the focused side of recipient inboxes.
 Following the guidelines above will help ensure that your messages will get to the content level filters that exist at the edge of company networks, as well within the email servers themselves, but you also want to ensure that your content then appears in the Inbox of your targets.
 One of the better tools we’ve found for that process is Litmus.
 Litmus integrates with a number of email delivery platforms (including SharpSpring) and gives you the ability to test your message across a number of corporate spam filters including the Outlook filter and Barracuda.
 Your email designer can also use this test to view how their message will look in a variety of web, desktop, and mobile email clients.
 Depending on the service and integration you’re using, the Litmus solution will also track which platforms your email messages are being opened within.
 If you want to know if it’s worth building a mobile-responsive email design for your audience, this level of tracking can help you with that process.

 Understanding your metrics